Queso Fundido (Melted Cheese with Chorizo)

 History & Origin

 Queso fundido is a dish born in northern Mexico, where the cattle and dairy tradition gave rise to a cheese culture different from the rest of the country.
 The regions of Chihuahua, Sonora and Nuevo Leon produce soft-paste cheeses ideal for melting.
 Chihuahua cheese, also known as Mennonite cheese because it was Mennonite settlers who introduced it in the 19th century, is the quintessential cheese for queso fundido.
 The addition of Mexican chorizo to queso fundido is perhaps the most popular combination.
-Mexican criollo chorizo, which unlike Spanish chorizo is sold raw and crumbles when cooked, contributes an orange-red fat and spiced flavour.
+Mexican criollo chorizo, which unlike Spanish chorizo is sold raw and crumbles when cooked, contributes an orange-red fat and spiced flavor.
 Queso fundido is considered a snack or appetizer, served in clay dishes straight from the oven to the table, bubbling and golden.
 It is a social dish, designed for sharing, and essential in cantinas and family gatherings throughout Mexico.

 Estimated cost